Learning and Fast Adaptation for Grid Emergency Control via Deep Meta Reinforcement Learning: Test cases and Results

-After training, we adapted the meta-trained LSTM policies on a different set of environments.
-The testing environment set $\lbrace\mathcal{E}_{test}\rbrace$ consists of 36 different environments, which are combinations of 9 different power flow conditions shown in Table \ref{tab_pfcases} and 4 different sets of critical dynamic load parameters shown in Table \ref{tab_dyrcases}.
-For each test environment $\mathcal{E}_{test,i}$, the test contingency set $\lbrace C_{test}\rbrace$ is defined as 34 different contingencies with different fault buses and the fault duration is 0.1 s.
-Note that $\lbrace C_{test}\rbrace$ is totally different from $\lbrace C_{train}\rbrace$.
-The combination of $\{\mathcal{E}_{test} \cup C_{test}\}$ constructs the full testing scenarios.
-Note that the trained policy has not seen any of the $36 \times 34=1224$ testing scenarios.
+At the intra-hour adaptation stage, we assume the grid operators have a much better estimation of the load/generation pattern and of the load dynamics, but cannot accurately forecast the fault location nor its duration.
+To validate that the proposed adaptation \textbf{Algorithm 2} can work for a wide range of target environments that are different from the training environments, we defined a total of 36 different target environments for adaption $\lbrace\mathcal{E}_{adapt}\rbrace$, which are combinations of 9 different power flow conditions shown in Table \ref{tab_pfcases_testing} and 4 different sets of critical dynamic load parameters shown in Table \ref{tab_dyrcases}.
+Since we still cannot predict the fault location and duration accurately, for each target environment for adaptation $\mathcal{E}_{target,i}$, we sample the contingency set $\lbrace C_{sample}\rbrace$ and it has 102 different contingencies, which are combinations of 34 different fault buses and three different fault durations (0.06, 0.1 , and 0.18 second).
+Note that $\lbrace C_{sample}\rbrace$ is totally different from $\lbrace C_{train}\rbrace$.
+We generate different optimized latent vector for each different target environment in $\lbrace\mathcal{E}_{adapt}\rbrace$ separately.
+Table \ref{tab_testtiming} shows that the adaptation for one environment takes 14.1 minutes, demonstrating that our method can meet the intra-hour adaptation time requirement.

-Note that the meta-strategy adaptation generates an optimized latent variable for each different environment in $\lbrace\mathcal{E}_{test}\rbrace$.
-Table \ref{tab_testtiming} shows the adaptation for one environment takes 5.3 minutes, demonstrating that our method can meet the intra-hour adaptation requirement.
+At the testing stage, as shown in Table \ref{tab_pfcases_testing}, we assume the testing environment still has some small (e.g., 2.1\% to 2.5\% \cite{li2020novel}) differences in terms of load, generation and net load when compared with the specific target environment we consider at the adaptation stage.
+Note that there is a one-to-one correspondence between adaptation and testing in terms of power flow condition, as shown in Table \ref{tab_pfcases_testing}.
+Therefore, we have a total of 36 specific target environments for testing and evaluation.
+For each target environment, we test the corresponding optimized control strategy on the contingency set $\lbrace C_{test}\rbrace$ that has 40 different contingencies with different fault buses and the fault duration being randomly sampled within the range between 0.05 second and 0.2 second.
+In summary, at the testing stage, we test the proposed DMRL method on a total of $36\times40=1440$ different test scenarios.